Carnagion/dissertation/diss/diss.typ

 For instance, there may be an aircraft that must wait for the start of its CTOT slot, during which other aircraft may be sequenced with no additional delay -- however, penalising positional inequity would (wrongfully) penalise such a sequence, forcing the other aircraft to take off after the one with the CTOT slot and increasing the overall delay in the process @atkin-tsat-allocation.

 The differing delays that accumulate across different Standard Instrument Departure (SID) routes, hard time window constraints, and CTOT constraints can thus require large maximum position shifts to obtain good runway sequences, thereby challenging the tractability of CPS-based approaches @demaere-pruning-rules.
-The model and branch-and-bound program presented in this paper therefore do not employ CPS, making them more practical and viable for real-world scenarios considering departures with complex separation requirements and CTOT compliance.
+The model and branch-and-bound program presented in @section:model and @section:branch-bound of this paper therefore do not employ CPS, making them more practical and viable for real-world scenarios considering departures with complex separation requirements and CTOT compliance.

 === Pruning Rules

 In contrast to approaches like CPS that reduce the search space of the problem by limiting the positional shifting of aircraft within the sequence, pruning rules exploit the characteristics of the problem or objective function to infer that a current sequence (or any future sequences based on it) is sub-optimal.
 This has the advantage of being able to prune partial subsequences that show known poor characteristics much earlier, even before dominating partial sequences have been generated @demaere-pruning-rules.

-Pruning rules have been extensively studied in literature involving machine scheduling @demaere-pruning-rules @allahverdi-survey-scheduling.
+Pruning rules have been extensively studied in the literature involving machine scheduling @demaere-pruning-rules @allahverdi-survey-scheduling.
 However, #cite(<allahverdi-survey-scheduling>, form: "prose") show that a majority of these approaches do not consider sequence-dependent setup times, despite them being prevalent in runway sequencing problems and in many other applications of machine scheduling.
 Nor do they consider complex non-linear, non-convex, or discontinuous objective functions @demaere-pruning-rules.